Anna Juliana Gonzaga – Guided by the Virgin Mary

 Archduke Ferdinand II of Further Austria (public domain)

 In 1582, Anna was called in to speak to her father, who had a request for her, which was to de-rail the plan she had for her life.
 Her father had been approached for Anna’s hand in marriage on behalf of Archduke Ferdinand II of Austria, who was also her uncle as he was her mother’s brother.
-Archduke Ferdinand was almost forty years older than Anna, but having recently been widowed from a morganatic marriage meaning his children could not succeed him, he needed an heir.
+Archduke Ferdinand was almost forty years older than Anna, but having recently been widowed from a morganatic marriage, meaning his children could not succeed him, he needed an heir.
 While Anna longed for a religious life and did not want to marry her ageing uncle, she did not complain and did what she was required to do for her family’s sake.

 Archduke Ferdinand was angered by the fact that no sons were born to him and Anna, and though he loved his daughters, he could not hide his resentment.
 It took him time to come to terms with the fact he had no male heir.
-Ferdinand loved his wife however and gave her gifts of fine clothing and properties.
+However, Ferdinand loved his wife and gave her fine clothing and properties.
 After a period of illness, Ferdinand died in 1595.
 His ten-year-old daughter Anna inherited his lands in Tyrol and other further Austrian territories which would later be combined with her husband’s vast dominions.

 After the death of her husband, Anna Juliana could finally devote herself to a religious life as she had always planned.
 She was not yet thirty and had plenty of wealth and energy to pour into the church.
 Anna began to dress very simply and tried to live a modest life even within the walls of Innsbruck Palace.
-Anna moved out of the main palace into a small building near to the chapel which was sparsely furnished.
+Anna moved out of the main palace into a small building near the chapel, which was sparsely furnished.
 Her time was taken up by religious devotions, and so her daughters were entrusted to governesses for their upbringing.
 Anna began to live a quiet life and gave up her finery; she would even fast on Fridays.

 With the large amounts of money that Anna had from life as an Archduchess, she began to give to those in need.
 She would feed the poor with her own hands from the palace.
 Anna also donated large sums to the church and religious institutions.
 When out on visits to give out alms or to visit the sick, Anna took her daughters with her.